Chart Color Schemes

 Residential development activity is lower than average in Redwood Park according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Redwood Park averaged approximately 23 new dwelling approvals annually over the past five financial years ending FY-25.
-This totals an estimated 115 homes.
-As of FY-26, 12 approvals have been recorded.
-On average, 1.2 new residents per year arrived per new home between FY-21 and FY-25, suggesting a balance between supply and demand, which fosters stable market dynamics.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates Redwood Park averaged approximately 21 new dwelling approvals annually over the past five financial years, totalling an estimated 107 homes.
+As of FY-26, 16 approvals have been recorded.
+On average, 1.3 new residents per year arrived for each new home constructed between FY-21 and FY-25, suggesting a balanced supply and demand dynamic with stable market conditions.
+The average construction value of new properties was $354,000, higher than regional norms, reflecting quality-focused development.

 Frequently Asked Questions - Development